Haga clic aquí para ver la versión en español.

 who provide care in the hospital shall comply with these directives.
 All

-patient rights apply to the person who has legal responsibility to make
+patients’ rights apply to the person who has legal responsibility

 - Have personal privacy respected.
 Case discussion, consultation, examination

 and treatment are confidential and should be conducted discreetly.
 You